 Match 48: Winner of match 43 v Winner of match 44 (8:00pm)

 Match 49: Winner of match 45 v Winner of match 46 (8:00pm)

 Match 50: Winner of match 48 v Winner of match 47 (8:00pm)

 Sunday 12th July

-How can I watch and stream the Euro 2020 live in the UK?
+How to watch Euro 2020 on TV and live stream in the UK

 Euro 2020 will be broadcast between BBC and ITV.
 Streaming will be available on the BBC Sport website, BBC iPlayer and ITV Hub.